biolink/biolink-model/docs/Mixture.md

  * [Drug](Drug.md) (mixin)  - A substance intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease
  * [Food](Food.md) (mixin)  - A substance consumed by a living organism as a source of nutrition
+ * [ProcessedMaterial](ProcessedMaterial.md) (mixin)  - A chemical substance (often a mixture) processed for consumption for nutritional, medical or technical use.

 ## Referenced by class